isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

 </tr>
 <tr>
 <td><a target="_blank" href="https://www.eventbrite.sg/e/special-play-session-tickets-417799067257?aff=odcleoeventsincollection"><b> Special Play Session | Early READ </b></a></td>
-        <td>Come bond with your little ones in this self-guded play session.
+        <td>Come bond with your little ones in this self-guided play session.
 Let your children explore the various edu-aids that we have and get to engage your children in meaningful play!
 Do drop by any time between 2pm - 4pm.
 This programme is suitable for children between 0-6 years old. </td>
         <td>28 Oct 2022<br>2.00pm – 4.00pm<br></td>
         <td>Sengkang Public Library</td>
   					</tr>